Rolls Royce Silver Shadow

 Here is an example of the fun you can have in a Rolls Royce Silver Shadow

 From 1974 the Rolls Royce Silver Shadow had flared wheel arches and wider wheel rims to fit more up to date low profile tyres in the size HR/70HR15 tyres.
-Today a HR/70HR15 tyre is called a 235/70R15.
+Today the HR/70HR15 tyre is called a 235/70R15.
 So Rolls Royce carried on to fit 235/70VR15 Avon TurboSteel tyres as Standard equipment.
-These are still available today for your Silver Shadow and also avalable as a white tyre 235/70VR15 Avon TurboSteel White Wall.
+These are still available today for your Silver Shadow and are also available as a white tyre 235/70VR15 Avon TurboSteel White Wall.
 The upgrade option tyre is the 235/70HR15 Michelin XVS-P tyre, which is asymmetric and really improves the directional stability of the Silver Shadow and diminishes the wandering at cruising speeds.
-Fitting the Michelin XVS will be possibly the best and cheapest dramatic improvement to you could make to the handling at cruising speeds of a Rolls Royce Silver Shadow.
-Apparently Rolls Royce wanted to fit the Michelin XVS but Michelin could not support tyres being run at such low pressure as Rolls Royce wanted to recommend.
-Currently we would suggest for the best driving experience fit 235/70HR15 Michelin XVS-P asymmetric tyres with 30psi in the front and 32psi in the rear (you could increase this to 34/38psi for very high speed use).
+Fitting the Michelin XVS will be possibly the best and cheapest dramatic improvement you could make to the handling at cruising speeds of a Rolls Royce Silver Shadow.
+Apparently, Rolls Royce wanted to fit the Michelin XVS but Michelin could not support tyres being run at such low pressure as Rolls Royce wanted to recommend.
+Currently, we would suggest for the best driving experience fit 235/70HR15 Michelin XVS-P asymmetric tyres with 30psi in the front and 32psi in the rear (you could increase this to 34/38psi for very high-speed use).
 We can also supply Michelin XVS tyres with a white wall in a variety of sizes.

 White Wall Rolls Royce Silver Shadow tyres